mindtnv/pluggedin-app/CONTRIBUTING.md

 - Consider internationalization needs

 #### 📚 Documentation
-- Update Memory Bank after significant changes
+- Update documentation after significant changes
 - Keep README.md current with new features
 - Include code examples in documentation
+- Maintain CLAUDE.md for project guidance

 #### 🌍 Internationalization
 - All new text must be added to ALL 6 language files